 For some reason, there’s a false belief that postage stamps are things of the past, especially due to widespread popularity of email.
 Furthermore, post offices nowadays also do not issue many postage stamps to mailers.

 Instead, they merely apply a label mentioning the postage, date of booking, time, and other details.
 However, collecting postage stamps or philately remains a major hobby worldwide.
 People are willing to pay for your used postage stamps.
 If you get a lot of mail, learn how to steam postage stamps, clean, maintain and sell them to collectors.

 4. Empty Cartons

 Remove the adhesive tape labels and fold these cartons carefully.
-You can easily sell them to movers and packers, logistics companies and stores that require high quality packing material for cheap.
-One of the best website that can help you for recycling used boxes for cash is Used Card Boxes.
+You can easily sell them to movers and packers, logistics companies, and stores that require high-quality packing material for cheap.
+One of the best websites that can help you for recycling used boxes for cash is Used Card Boxes.